Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 All students are assumed to be in good academic standing unless stated otherwise on their academic record.

-A student who does not meet a minimum GPA of 2.0 for the first time will be placed on Academic Alert.
+A student who does not meet a minimum term GPA of 2.0 for the first time will be placed on Academic Alert.
 This provides an opportunity for the student to seek appropriate supports to improve their GPA.

-A student who does not meet a minimum GPA of 2.0 for any subsequent semester will be placed on academic probation.
+A student who does not meet a minimum term GPA of 2.0 for any subsequent semester will be placed on academic probation.
 In non-GPA programs, the decision as to what triggers academic probation will be made at the program and departmental level, bearing in mind that a student in self- paced courses may register only three times in the same course.

 If a student does not meet the GPA requirement in a subsequent program, a recommendation will be forwarded to the President to suspend the student from the college for a minimum of two years.

 Camosun College operates on a 15-week term system, inclusive of a final evaluation period.
 The Fall Term begins in September and ends in December.
 The Winter Term begins in January and ends in April.
 The Summer Term begins in May and ends in August.